 Training for the Auckland Half Marathon 2014

-Bodyreform Physiotherapy specialise in core abdominal strength retraining, hip stability retraining and treatment of knee injuries.
+Bodyreform Physiotherapy specializes in core abdominal strength retraining, hip stability retraining, and treatment of knee injuries.

 Approximately 80% of our population will have had sustained a lower spine injury or pain in their lifetime.
 At Bodyreform we try our hardest to ascertain a correct diagnosis for your spine.
 Once we know what exactly is going on, the rest is easy!
 Once lower spine pain lasts more than 6 weeks, our deep abdominal muscles (transverses abdominus and multifidus) switch off.
 These muscles stabilize our lumbar spine.

 Hip pain commonly occurs with long distance running.
-Pain can originate from the sacro-iliac joint, hip joint surfaces (osteoarthritis) or symphsis pubis pain.
-In worst case sceniors people can develop pain in the inner groin can result from adductor muscles weakening with running, and placing load or irritation at the symphsis pubis.
+Pain can originate from the sacroiliac joint, hip joint surfaces (osteoarthritis) or symphysis pubis pain.
+In worst case seniors people can develop pain in the inner groin can result from adductor muscles weakening with running, and placing load or irritation at the symphysis pubis.
 These injuries progress very well with lateral hip stability exercises and core abdominal work.
 Looking at shoe and lower limb leg alignment is also an integral part of management